HarryHinderson/UHC-POV-Cam/README.md

 ## Changelog

 ### v1.0
-- Added a Ruby compiler with boatloads of new features
+- Added a Ruby compiler (by Boertz) with boatloads of new features
 - Added another thorough smattering of Timeline fixes and overhauls
 - Seperated dream and waking selves
 - Added around 20 new characters (that aren't dreamselves)